scrollmapper/bible_databases/README.md

 A Valuable Cross-Reference Table
 -------------------
 A very special and valuable addition to these databases is the extensive cross-reference table.
-Its combined from trustworthy sources.
+It was created from the project at http://www.openbible.info/labs/cross-references/.
+See .txt version included from http://www.openbible.info website.
 Its extremely useful in bible study for discovering related scriptures.
 For any given verse, you simply query ***vid*** (verse id), and a list of rows will be returned.
 Each of those rows has a rank (r) for relevance, start-verse (sv), and end verse (ev) if there is one.

 Basic Web Interaction
 -------------------